vZebra-Flash/vZebra/README.md

 ## What It Does

-vZebra applies a precise, mathematical ACES-based cinematic finish to your finished short film — in one click.
+vZebra let your movie cinematic finish itself, short film — in one click.

 - No LUTs
 - No presets